Grant & Aid

 It is understood and appreciated the financial commitment and sacrifice families undertake in deciding to send their children to a Catholic school.
 And although paying for education is first and foremost the responsibility of a family, each school, parish and the Archdiocese of Baltimore devote significant funds each year to financial aid programs that help assist families.
 In turn, our school communities benefit by attracting students that otherwise would not be able to attend our schools.

-Welcome grants are now available for 2018-2019 school year applicants!
+Welcome grants will soon be available for 2019-2020 school year applicants!

 Students entering grades 1 – 7 who transfer to the School of the Cathedral from public, non-Catholic private or home school are eligible to receive a grant for: